rmccrear/javascript-data-structures/week-2-stacks/README.md

    **Test**: Check whether the stack is empty using the `isEmpty()` method after pushing and popping elements.

-8. Make `storage` a (private property)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties] of Stack.
+8. (Bonus) Make `storage` a (private property)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties] of Stack.
 A private property is one you cannot access from outside of the class.
 You do this by changing the variable name to `#storage` and adding this line to the body of you class declaration:

     #storage